Normality (behavior): Behavioral normality

-In medicine, behavioral normality pertains to a patient's mental condition aligning with that of a model, healthy patient.
+In medicine, behavioral normality pertains to a patient's mental condition aligning with that of a model, so a healthy patient.
 A person without any mental illness is considered a normal patient, whereas a person with a mental disability or illness is viewed as abnormal.
 These normals and abnormals in the context of mental health subsequently create negative stigmatic perceptions towards individuals with mental illness.

 According to the Brain & Behavior Research Foundation, "an estimated 26.2 percent of Americans ages 18 and older—about 1 in 4 adults—suffer from one or more of (several) disorders in a given year."
 Though the population of American individuals living with mental illness is not as small of a minority as commonly perceived, it is considered abnormal nonetheless, therefore the subject of discrimination and abuse such as violent therapies, punishments, or labeling for life by the normal, healthy majority.
 The CDC reported that "cluster[s] of negative attitudes and beliefs motivate the general public to fear, reject, avoid, and discriminate against people with mental illnesses."
 In continuum, the resources available to those who suffer from such illness are limited, and government support is constantly being cut from programs that help individuals living with mental illness live more comfortable, accommodative, happier lives.

 Neuronal and synaptic normality

 Hebbian associative learning and memory maintenance depends on synaptic normalization mechanisms to prevent synaptic runaway.
-Synaptic runaway describes overcrowding of dendritic associations, which reduce sensory or behavioral acuteness proportional to the level of synaptic runaway.
+Synaptic runaway describes overcrowding of dendritic associations, which reduce sensory or behavioral acuteness that is proportional to the level of synaptic runaway.
 Synaptic/neuronal normalization refers to synaptic competition, where the prosper of one synapse may weakening the efficacy of other nearby surrounding synapses with redundant neurotransmission.

 Animal dendritic density greatly increases throughout waking hours despite intrinsic normalization mechanisms as described as above.
 The growth rate of synaptic density is not sustained in a cumulative fashion.
 Without a pruning state, the signal to noise ratio of CNS mechanism would not be able to operate with maximum effectiveness, and learning would be detrimental to animal survival.
 Neuronal and synaptic normalization mechanisms must operate so positive association feedback loops to not become rampant while constantly processing new environmental information.

 Some researchers speculate that the slow oscillation (nREM) cycles of animal sleep constitute an essential 're-normalization' phase.
 The re-normalization occurs from cortical large amplitude brain rhythm, in the low delta range (0.5–2 Hz), synaptically downscaling the associations from the wakeful learning state.
 Only the strongest associations survive the pruning from this phase.
 This allows retention of salient information coding from the previous day, but also allows more cortical space and energy distribution to continue effective learning subsequently after a slow-wave oscillation episode of sleep.

 Also, organisms tend to have a normal biological developmental pathway as a central nervous system ages and/or learns.
 Deviations for a species' normal development frequently will result in behavior dysfunction, or death, of that organism.